 The medal will be awarded to one person for outstanding accomplishment and unusual promise in research in polymer physics.
-The year of a nominee's terminal degree cannot be earlier than the twelfth year prior to the year of the award for which he/she is a candidate.
+Nominees who received their terminal degree (e.g. PhD) less than 12 years before the nomination deadline are eligible.
 Nominations are active for up three years.

 Deadline: Friday, June 1, 2018